 Explore other opportunities

-Make sure you’re not waiting around in hope for them to realise what they’re doing and get back in touch out of nowhere.
+Make sure you’re not waiting around in the hope for them to realize what they’re doing and get back in touch out of nowhere.
 If it hasn’t happened by now, it’s unlikely to happen.
 You need to start moving on.
 Have you been putting off dating someone else while you’ve been mourning the loss of the ghost?
 Then it’s time to open your heart again.
 It’s only the most mean-spirited people in this world that ghost, or people without any courage who don’t want the responsibility of having to let someone down, and those people are few and far between.